XMinty77/stuff/documents/bubblefaq.md

 *Note: The subpixels value in 80-bits isn't actually exactly zero, but the small deviation from zero is lost to precision when the value is downcast to 32 bits.*

-The actual snap position in FNA is highly dependent on the player's exact position value when touching the bubble, and with less importance the direction held on touch.
+The actual snap position in FNA is highly dependent on the player's exact position value when touching the bubble, and on the inputs made when the player is pulled towards the center (these inputs can be changed to obtain different subpixels, which can be seen as a primitive form of subpixel manipulation).
-This deviation causes some TASes to desynchronize between the XNA and FNA versions of the game.
-Most of the time, the issue is manageable and the TASer is able to find a set of inputs that produces a desirable snap position.
+This deviation causes some TASes to desynchronize between the XNA and FNA versions of the game, and some RTA setups to not be as consistent as on XNA.
+Most of the time, the issue is manageable and the TASer / speedrunner is able to find a set of inputs that produces a desirable snap position / is consistent, but in some cases this is not the case.

 ## Why is all of this relevant?
 There are long term plans (in a few months) to move Everest from running on the same .NET runtime the game provides to shipping with a consistent, more up-to-date .NET Core version.
 Once that is done, Celeste TASing will be coerced into one consistent bubble snapping behavior across every platform.
 And so before that happens, it is best to bring up the issue now and discuss which of the two behaviors is ultimately the most desirable: XNA's or FNA's?